lqiz/sensitive_word_filter/README.md

 ## Quick Start Guide
 post with form-data:
 1. http://127.0.0.1:8099/filter/upload

 file: upload a text file with keys line by line
 level: all the keys restrict level in the file, a int value

 2. http://127.0.0.1:8099/filter/delete

 key: the key you want to delete

 3. http://127.0.0.1:8099/filter/search_all

 content
 Return
 ```
 [
     {
         "head": 0, // The dirty word start position
-        "tail": 3, // Dirty word length
+        "length": 3, // Dirty word length
         "level": 1 // Dirty level
     },
     {
         "head": 4,
-        "tail": 3,
+        "length": 3,
         "level": 1
     }
 ]
 ```

-### Build the lib yourself #OPTIONAL#
+### Build the lib yourself on different platform #NOTICE#
-I have already build the libdatrie and put files need into the project and nothing more you need to do.
-If you want to build the trie tree library yourself, download from the web and follow its ReadMe:
+I have already build the libdatrie and put files need into the project on Mac OSX.
+If you put the project on Linux, you should build the trie tree library on linux, download from the web and follow its ReadMe:
 $ LIB_PATH = XXX/lib_path
 $ tar zxvf libdatrie-0.2.5.tar.gz
 $ cd libdatrie-0.2.5